Cool Creamy Rhubarb Swirl Dessert Recipe

 Next, use a table knife or skinny straight spatula to swirl the rhubarb gently into the pudding.
 Don’t disturb the crust when you’re doing this!
 Swirl just enough to see both the creamy pudding and the bright red rhubarb mixture!
 It’s a marbled work of art!

-The hardest part is letting it sit in the refrigerator at least an hour before serving it!
+The hardest part is letting it sit in the refrigerator for at least an hour before serving it!
 After an hour or so in the fridge, you can spoon it into dessert cups.
 But if you can stand to leave it for a few hours or overnight, it will cut neatly into squares.

 As you can see, I couldn’t wait!!
 But the next day, it had firmed up and cut into lovely square servings that I plated.